-Net taxable income

-foreign income x taxable + apportionable
+Net t axa able income foreign income × taxable income + apportionable deductions

-income income deductions

-The other methods are:
+The other methods of working out ANFI are:

 - If your net foreign income consists of one class of income and the amount exceeds the sum of your taxable income plus apportionable deductions, your ANFI will equal your taxable income. - If your net foreign income consists of two or more classes of income and your combined net foreign income from all classes exceeds the sum of your taxable income plus apportionable deductions, your ANFI for each class will equal your taxable income divided proportionately into each class of income.